Judge threatening case: Court suspends Imran’s arrest warrant till March 16

 The hearing, however, was adjourned and notices were issued to all parties involved.

-This development follows the challenge made by the PTI leader against the non-bailable arrest warrant in the case, amidst the intensifying tussle between government and the opposition leader.
+This development follows the petition filed by the PTI leader against the non-bailable arrest warrant in the case, amidst the intensifying tussle between government and the opposition leader.

 The warrant dated March 13, instructed the police to arrest Imran Khan and present him before the court on March 29, in a case pertaining to using threatening remarks against woman additional district and sessions judge Zeba Chaudhry.